Peakmit/Image-gradient-guided-wavefront-shaping/README.md

 Image-gradient-guided-wavefront-shaping
 ---- Source: Different targets tested in the optimization.
+---- Function: Including basic functions used in the optimization.
 ---- opt.m: The main file of the simulation.
 ---- initial_pra.m: The file initializing parameters for optimization.
 ---- show_pic.m: Draw Intensity distribution on the camera.
----- Image_metric.m: Cost function for GA including different image metrics(e.g. image gradient, modified entropy, image variance, single point)
+---- Image_metric.m: Cost function for GA including different image metrics(e.g. image gradient, modified entropy, image variance)

 ## How to Start